 How many people have to boycott for it to work?

 In short, we need about 600 finalists to take part in the boycott.

-Ipsos mori, the pollsters administering the NSS, do not use data from institutions with a response rate under 50%.
+Ipsos Mori, the pollsters administering the NSS, do not publish data from institutions with a response rate under 50%.
 The data becomes invalid and cannot be used in the TEF or elsewhere.